 Kingdom Order Family Genus Species Animalia Sphenisciformes Spheniscidae Eudyptes Eudyptes chrysolophus

 Macaroni penguins are large species of crested penguins that inhabit the sub-Antarctic regions.
 With a population of about 18 million, these penguins are considered to be the most numerous among all penguin species.

-- Regarding size, these penguins are also considered as one of the largest and heaviest.
-An average adult Macaroni penguin can reach up to 28 inches high and weigh about 12 pounds.
+Regarding size, these penguins are also considered as one of the largest and heaviest.
+An average adult Macaroni penguin can reach up to 28 inches high and weigh about 12 lbs.

 Magellanic Penguin (Spheniscus Magellanicus)

 Kingdom Order Family Genus Species Animalia Sphenisciformes Spheniscidae Spheniscus Spheniscus magellanicus

 The Magellanic penguin is a species of penguin that is native to the Falkland Islands and South America.
 These penguins got their name from Ferdinand Magellan, the explorer who first discovered it in 1519.